Last updated: 23 Feb, 2024

 Hooray!
 You’ve found your purrfect match, fallen in love and finalised the adoption process.
-Now it’s time to take your kitty cat home to shower with the kind of love he’s been waiting his whole life for.
-Here are some handy tips to help maximise the happy and minimise the hiccups while your new furry family member settles in.
+Now it’s time to take your kitty cat home to shower them with the kind of love they’ve been waiting their whole life for.
+Here are some handy tips to help maximise happiness and minimise hiccups while your new furry family member settles in.

 Get kitted out before bringing kitty home

 Whether your cat has come from a foster home, shelter or pound, it can take time for your furry feline to settle into a new environment.

 New sights, sounds and smells may be a bit overwhelming at first.
-So do your kitty cat a favour and set up a small area to call his own for a few days or weeks.
+So do your kitty cat a favour and set up a small area to call their own for a few days or weeks.